HDB-PROGRAMMING/StriX/README.md

 ```

 ## How can I use StriX in my project?
+You've got 3 options, which are locate StriX in your project via linking your project with the StriX dll, locate StriX source in your project's source and then include it or locate StriX's source in your compiler's include folder.

+### Linking your project with the StriX dll
-The first thing you need to do is install StriX, then go to the file you want to include StriX and follow the instructions below for your programming language, StriX is aviable for C/C++ and Python with ctypes (cdll).
+The first thing you need to do is install StriX, then go to the file you want to include StriX and follow the instructions below for your programming language, StriX dll is aviable for C/C++ and Python with ctypes (cdll).

 #### C/C++
 ```c++